lekoala/pure-context-menu/readme.md

 ### Determining target

 The callback receive the event that originally opened the context menu.
 This allow determing the target under the context menu.
+If you need to adjust items based on the current target, use `setItems` during the `show` callback.

 ### Dividers

 Simply pass "-" in the list of elements to mark dividers.
+This doesn't work well with list group styles since items are already separated.

 ### Mobile support